arkrusade/home/windows_bootstrap.md

 # Windows Bootstrap
 What to install with a fresh Windows install

+## Always needed
-Chrome - sign in
+- Chrome - sign in

-VSCode
+- VSCode

-Sublime
+- Sublime

-Dropbox
+- Dropbox

-Sharpkeys
+- Sharpkeys

-Spotify
+- Spotify

-WSL Ubuntu - enable Windows features, then install from windows store Manic tracker
+- WSL Ubuntu - enable Windows features, then install from windows store

+- Manic tracker

-Order of taskbar shortcuts:
+## Order of taskbar shortcuts:
   1. Chrome
   2. Windows Explorere
   3. VSCode